When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 - Approx. 3.3 kg with battery

-Best for: Compact hedges, light trimming, and regular maintenance
+Best for: Ryobi ONE+ users, light trimming, compact hedges and regular maintenance.

-Why skip: Not the best choice for thick, mature hedges or heavy recovery work.
+Why skip: Not the strongest option for thick, mature or badly overgrown hedges.

 If you already own cordless tools, the battery system matters more than most people realise.
-Sticking with one platform saves money long-term — and avoids drawers full of incompatible chargers.
-Use the comparison below to see which ecosystem best matches what you already have (or what you plan to build).
+Sticking with one platform saves money long-term, especially because bare-tool hedge trimmers are often cheaper than sets that include a battery and charger.

 | Brand | System | Ecosystem Strength |